ondrej1024/m5-minimed-monitor/README.md

 # M5Stack Minimed Monitor
 This is an application for the [M5Stack Core2](https://shop.m5stack.com/collections/m5-core/products/m5stack-core2-esp32-iot-development-kit?variant=35960244109476) device.
-It implements a remote monitor for the Medtronic [Minimed 770G/780G](https://www.medtronicdiabetes.com/products/minimed-770g-insulin-pump-system)  insulin pump system to be used by caregivers of  Type-1 Diabetes patients wearing the pump.
+It implements a remote monitor for the Medtronic [Minimed 770G/780G](https://www.medtronicdiabetes.com/products/minimed-770g-insulin-pump-system)  insulin pump system to be used by caregivers of a Type-1 Diabetes patient wearing the pump.

+Fits in nicely on your bedside table or on a shelf in the living room and lets you see all important pump and sensor data at a glance whenever you need it.